ktorio/ktor-documentation/topics/request.md

 ## Set request body {id="body"}
 To set the body of a request, you need to call the `setBody` function exposed by [HttpRequestBuilder](https://api.ktor.io/ktor-client/ktor-client-core/io.ktor.client.request/-http-request-builder/index.html).
 This function accepts different types of payloads, including plain text, arbitrary class instances, form data, byte arrays, and so on.
-Below we'll take a look at several examples.
+Below, we'll take a look at several examples.

 ### Text {id="text"}
 Sending plain text as body can be implemented in the following way: